Jamesbarford/gpx-parser/src/README.md

 ### parseGPXString

-The context for usage would be along the lines of a perhaps form submittal, where a `FileReader` can get the file as a string.
+The context for usage would be along the lines of a perhaps form submittal, where a `FileReader` can get the file as a string and `POST` it to an express app:

 ```ts
 import { parseGPXString, Activity } from "gpx-parser-lite";